Kia Optima Insurance Rates

 | Wyoming | $1,146 | -$142 | -11.0% |

-Choosing high deductibles could cut prices by as much as $390 a year, while buying higher liability limits will push prices upward.
-Switching from a 50/100 limit to a 250/500 limit will cost up to $468 more each year.
+Choosing higher comprehensive and collision insurance deductibles can save as much as $390 annually, while increasing your policy's liability limits will cost you more.
+Moving from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $468 more per year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year